 If you really require more of your clients’ information, such as their banking details or medical records, it’s best to keep these types of sensitive data in a separate place.
 One way to achieve this is by segmenting your network into multiple divisions.
 By doing so, if hackers were able to breach one network, they would only have access to the data contained in that specific segment, thereby minimizing the damage.

-If you're selling remotely on a large scale, then you probably own an enterprise.
-If so, your employees would be yet another security risk.
+If you’re selling remotely on a large scale, then you probably own an enterprise.
+Your employees would be yet another security risk.
 If a hacker successfully tricks one of your employees into sharing their credentials, then that hacker would most likely use that info to break into your system.

 This is what they call social engineering—the practice of manipulating an individual into giving away sensitive data.
 This is perhaps one of the most problematic issues with security since human error is natural.
 You can’t eliminate it by merely installing software, but you can at least minimize the possibility.
 You can do so by training your employees to detect social engineering, and here’s how you can do this: